West coast rock lobster

 Red tide (decaying phytoplankton blooms) often occurs in areas where large numbers of West Coast rock lobster occur.
 Red tide causes oxygen levels to drop dramatically and the rock lobsters move inshore, searching for oxygenated water.
-They are often left stranded by the receding tide, resulting in what is mistakenly referred to as “rock lobster walkout”.
-In 1997 the largest ever stranding of rock lobster occurred in Elands Bay.
+They are often left stranded by the receding tide, resulting in what is mistakenly referred to as a “rock lobster walkout”.
+In 1997, the largest-ever stranding of rock lobster occurred in Elands Bay.
 An estimated 2 000 tons of rock lobster was lost as a result.

 - West Coast rock lobster populations have declined a lot in the past few decades, due to over-fishing and poaching

 - West Coast rock lobsters are carnivores and eat mussels, starfish, and abalone (perlemoen), among other things